raceintospace/raceintospace/doc/manual/manual.md

 If you have missions ready to launch this season, you must come here to confirm the launch schedule.
 Here you can do two things to a given mission; one is to **rush** the launch by one or two months.
 Rushing it by one month will cost 3MB and give a 3% milestone penalty; rushing it two months will cost 6MB and give a 6% penalty.
 This isn't something you would do routinely, but it can be useful in beating your opponent to a prestige first, especially in multiplayer.

 If one of your flights is riskier than you were prepared for, you also have the option to **downgrade** it to a simpler mission type.
-This can be handy if, say, you had a Suborbital planned for last turn but the mission never flew—the Orbital now on the pad would suffer a milestone penalty from having skipped the Suborbital.
+This can be handy if, say, you had a Suborbital planned for last turn but the mission never flew—your Orbital this turn would suffer a milestone penalty from having skipped the Suborbital.
 So instead you can downgrade it to a Suborbital and avoid the penalty.
-There may be several options for a downgrade; for instance, the Orbital EVA Duration on Pad B above could be downgraded to Orbital EVA, Orbital Duration, Orbital, or Suborbital.
+There may be several options for a downgrade; for instance, an Orbital EVA Duration could be downgraded to Orbital EVA, Orbital Duration, Orbital, or Suborbital.
 Once you choose a mission type and press the Assign button, however, you cannot change your mind.
 You could go back and downgrade some more (say you downgraded from Orbital Duration EVA to Orbital EVA—you could downgrade further to an Orbital), but you cannot go back to the original mission without scrubbing and rescheduling.

-New to RIS 2.0, you can also downgrade the duration level of a mission: so if you schedule a Duration C one turn and a D the next, and the first mission doesn't accomplish Duration C, you can downgrade the D to a C.  That way you don't have to choose between canceling and rescheduling or taking a big risk.
+New to RIS 2.0, you can also downgrade the duration level of a mission: so if you schedule a Duration C one turn and a D the next, and the first mission doesn't accomplish Duration C, you can then downgrade the D to a C.  That way you don't have to choose between taking a big risk or canceling and rescheduling for next turn.

 The Requirement Penalties figure shows the total of any penalties against the mission for skipping milestone steps or duration steps, or for being the first of this type of mission you've flown.
 Clicking on the image of the launch pad on the left will open a pop-up window that breaks down those penalties, much like the safety risk button in Future Missions.